codepo8/developer-advocacy-handbook/create-slide-decks.md

 ## Don\'t bling it up

-A lot of presenters are happy to use every transition and animation the presentation software comes with but that doesn\'t make it better -- especially when they look bad on a slow computer.
+A lot of presenters are happy to use every transition and animation the presentation software comes with.
+But that doesn\'t make it better -- especially when they look bad on a slow computer.
 Animation rhymes with moderation and this is what you should always keep in mind.
 You want to make a point with your presentation and not overload the audience with